Career Guide

 Iowa Game Warden FAQ

 How much does a game warden make in Iowa?
 The BLS does not separately report Iowa wage data.
-Verify current pay with the Iowa Department of Natural Resources, and see our salary by state page for states with reported data.
+Verify current pay with the Iowa Department of Natural Resources, Law Enforcement Bureau, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Iowa?
 Minimum age 22, High school diploma + natural resource coursework preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Iowa Department of Natural Resources, Law Enforcement Bureau for official current standards.

 How long does it take to become a game warden in Iowa?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Count on 14 to 28 months from your application to full sworn status, split across the hiring process (3–6 months), the academy (approximately 22-36 weeks), and supervised field training (3–6 months).

 Which agency hires game wardens in Iowa?
 The Iowa Department of Natural Resources, Law Enforcement Bureau.
 Visit https://www.iowadnr.gov for current openings.